VALyou Savings Program Offers Cheaper Insulins – Now Including Next-Gen Toujeo

 Earlier this year, Sanofi announced an insulin savings program called VALyou Savings to help people without insurance who don’t qualify for patient assistance programs afford their insulin.
 Initially, the program was limited to Lantus (basal) and Admelog (mealtime), but now the program has been expanded to include all Sanofi insulins, which add the newer Toujeo basal insulin and the less commonly used Apidra mealtime insulin – good news for people with diabetes.

-The VALyou Savings Program may also be helpful, in addition to co-pay cards, for those with private insurance who have very high deductible plans.
-(A deductible is the amount a person has to pay out of pocket before insurance coverage “kicks in.”)
 Under the program, eligible individuals can get a 10mL vial (1000 units) for $99 or five 3mL pens for $149.
 For comparison, according to GoodRx, a prescription savings website, with their respective savings cards, a 10mL vial of Humalog costs $174 out-of-pocket and a 10mL vial of the mealtime insulin NovoLog costs $282.
 That means for mealtime insulin vials, VALyou might save users upwards of 40%.

-Must be a resident of the United States, Puerto Rico, Guam, or the US Virgin Islands
+Be a resident of the United States, Puerto Rico, Guam, or the US Virgin Islands

-Must be over 18 years of age (caregivers may use this program on behalf of a child)
+Be over 18 years of age (caregivers may use this program on behalf of a child)

-Must not be enrolled in or eligible for any government health insurance such as Medicaid, Medicare, or VA, TRICARE, DOD, etc.
+Not be enrolled in or eligible for any government health insurance such as Medicaid, Medicare, or VA, TRICARE, DOD, etc.

 To check your eligibility and learn more, you can: